 Resources

-Explore these resources to learn more about International Dark Sky Week and find tools to help you participate and spread the word.
+Explore our resources to learn more about International Dark Sky Week and find tools to help you participate and spread the word.
 With your help, we can make this International Dark Sky Week the most impactful yet.

 • International Dark Sky Week (IDSW) is an annual event held each April during the week of the new moon to celebrate the wonder and importance of the night and raise awareness about the harmful effects of light pollution.
 Started in 2003 by a high school student in Virginia, United States, it has since grown into a global phenomenon, with activities and events taking place around the world.